• Recipes

 FAQs

 Yes!
-You could use maple syrup or honey instead.
+You could use pure maple syrup, honey, or coconut sugar instead.

 Can I use frozen or canned peaches?